What to Expect During a Debt Consolidation Application: Taking the First Step With Confidence

 Step 3: Soft Eligibility Check

 Many lenders offer a “soft check” to show if you’re likely to be accepted, without affecting your credit score.
-This might involve answering a few questions about:
+This will involve answering a few questions about:

 - Your income